sfaisal2/CNN/README.md

 The most difficult class to predict is Shirt, which has the lowest F1-score of 0.6989.
 #### Why Shirt is challenging to predict:
-1. Visual Similarity: Shirts share similar silhouettes and shapes with T-shirts/tops, pullovers, and coats Feature Overlap: The collar details and sleeve styles that distinguish shirts from other upper-body garments are subtle and may be lost in the low-resolution 28x28 images
+1. Visual Similarity: Shirts share similar silhouettes and shapes with T-shirts/tops, pullovers, and coats
+2. Feature Overlap: The collar details and sleeve styles that distinguish shirts from other upper-body garments are subtle and may be lost in the low-resolution 28x28 images
-Category Ambiguity: The boundaries between casual shirts, formal shirts, and other upper-body garments can be blurry Texture Limitations: Fabric textures that help humans distinguish shirt materials may not be clearly represented in the grayscale, low-resolution images
+3. Category Ambiguity: The boundaries between casual shirts, formal shirts, and other upper-body garments can be blurry
+4. Texture Limitations: Fabric textures that help humans distinguish shirt materials may not be clearly represented in the grayscale, low-resolution images
 The confusion matrix confirms this analysis, showing that Shirt is most commonly confused with T-shirt/top (144 misclassifications), Coat (91 misclassifications), and Pullover (59 misclassifications), indicating that the model struggles to distinguish between these visually similar upper-body garment categories.

-Limitations and Future Improvements
+## Limitations and Future Improvements
-Current Model Limitations:
+### Current Model Limitations:
-Accuracy Plateau: Final accuracy of 90.14% falls just short of the 90% target Class Imbalance in Performance: Significant variance in performance across classes (Shirt vs Trouser) Limited Architecture Complexity: Current model may be underfitting for this dataset but I was unable to make it more complex because my computer could not handle it and kept overheating
+- Accuracy Plateau: Final accuracy of 90.14% falls just short of the 90% target
+- Class Imbalance in Performance: Significant variance in performance across classes (Shirt vs Trouser)
+- Limited Architecture Complexity: Current model may be underfitting for this dataset, but I was unable to make it more complex because my computer could not handle it and kept overheating
-Potential Improvements:
+### Potential Improvements:
-Hyperparameter Optimization:
-Systematic grid search for optimal parameters Experiment with different optimizer algorithms
+Hyperparameter Optimization with a systematic grid search for optimal parameters and experiments with different optimizer algorithms.